MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/access-instances.md

 > + 1 Virtual network
 > + 1 Public IP address
 > + 1 Storage account
-> + Possible additional Storage accounts that are prefixed with “dyn” depending on the deployment region.
+> + 1 or more additional Storage accounts prefixed with “dyn” for storage of product binaires.
->
-> The number of Disks created is configurable.
->
-> The Network security group will contain all the resources that are created for the environment.

 ### Accessing an instance through a URL